KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Motivation
 [motivation]: #motivation

-Field defaults address two issues with structure initialisation in Rust: privacy and boilerplate.
-This is achieved by letting callers omit fields from initialisation when a default is specified for that field.
-This syntax also allows allows fields to be added to structures in a backwards compatible way, by providing defaults for new fields.
+Structure literal initialisation has two issues: privacy and boilerplate.

 Rust allows you to create an instance of a structure using a literal syntax.
-This requires all fields in the structure be assigned a value, and can't be used with private fields.
+This requires that all fields in the structure are assigned a value, and can't be used with innaccessible private fields.
 It can also be inconvenient for large structures whose fields usually receive the same values.

-With the `..` syntax, values for missing fields can be taken from another structure.
-However, this still requires an already initialised struct after the `..`.
-It also isn't valid if the struct has innaccessible private fields.
+With the functional record updates, values for missing fields can be taken from another structure.
+However, this still requires an already initialised structure as part of the functional record update.
+It also isn't valid if the structure has innaccessible private fields.

 To work around these shortcomings, users can create constructor functions or more elaborate builders.
 The problem with a constructor is that you need one for each combination of fields a caller can supply.
 Builders enable more advanced initialisation, but need additional boilerplate.

+This RFC proposes a solution to improve structure literal ergonomics so they can be used in situations that would normally require a constructor function or builder.
+This is achieved by letting callers omit fields from initialisation when a default is specified for that field.
+This syntax also allows allows fields to be added to structures in a backwards compatible way, by providing defaults for new fields.
 Field defaults allow a caller to initialise a structure with default values without needing builders or a constructor function:

 ```rust
 struct Foo {